Eugene O'Neill Jr.

 Eugene Gladstone O'Neill Jr. (May 5, 1910 – September 25, 1950) was an American professor of Greek literature and the only child of Nobel Prize-winning playwright Eugene O'Neill and his first wife, Kathleen Jenkins.

 Early life

 O'Neill Jr.'s parents divorced in 1912, when he was a toddler.
 O'Neill once said he did not even meet his father until age 12.
 He entered Yale in 1928; in his freshman year a poem he had written was widely reprinted.
 He graduated Phi Beta Kappa from Yale in 1932, where he was a member of Skull and Bones secret student society.

 After studying abroad for a year, he earned a PhD in philosophy from Yale in 1936.

+His father had two other children with Agnes Boulton, his wife from 1918 to 1929: Shane, born in 1919 and Oona born in 1925.

 Career

 As a classicist and philosophy scholar, O'Neill taught at Yale, Princeton, Fordham University, Sarah Lawrence College, and the New School for Social Research.
 He was the editor of a collection of Greek plays; shortly before his death he had contributed book reviews to The New York Times and the Saturday Review of Literature, and also been featured on the CBS radio show, "Invitation to Learning".